Is Fear Holding You Back From Change?

 One thing the research made clear was how hard it is for most of us to find the courage to tackle our problems, even if we’re suffering quite severely.
 Often it takes a real crisis for us to begin naming and facing our difficulties.

-But everyone has the capacity for courage, even if we struggle to express it.
-And my studies showed there are certain things everyone can do to help nurture the seedlings of their courage more effectively:
+But everyone has the capacity for courage, even if we struggle to express it – just like everyone has muscles, even if we haven’t built them up yet.
+My research (and my experience as a therapist) shows there are certain things everyone can do to help nurture the seedlings of their courage more effectively: